apacheignite/documentation/clustering/docker-deployment.md

-Docker packages Ignite with all of its dependencies into a standardized container.
+Docker allows to package Ignite deployment with all the dependencies into a standardized container.
 Docker automates downloading the Ignite release, deploying users' code into Ignite, and configuring nodes.

 Ignite docker container can run it two modes:
 [block:api-header]